 Trust me, when I say we have tried DOZENS of protein powders.
 Many people have even shipped us samples and nothing compares to the taste and texture of Vega.
 Vanilla, Chocolate, Berry, etc we love them all.
 Chocolate is my favorite while vanilla is my husband’s.
 Since we stay away from dairy, we love that it is vegan!

-I especially love that every protein powder is loaded with greens.
-Broccoli, kale, spinach, alfalfa grass, etc. It’s just another easy way to get healthy vegetables into my kids diet especially when we need to race out the door.
+I love that their protein powder is loaded with greens.
+Broccoli, kale, spinach, alfalfa grass, etc. It’s an easy way to get healthy vegetables into my kids especially when we need to race out the door.
 You can check out more about Vega here.

 Hmm, not too shabby for a creamy chocolatey pudding snack! 🙂 I ABSOLUTELY love when I can offer good tasting food to my kids that has a ton of nutritional value too.